ON THIS PAGE: You will find out more about the factors that increase the chance of developing breast cancer. Use the menu to see other pages.

 Timing of pregnancy.
 Having a first pregnancy after age 35 or if you've never had a full-term pregnancy brings a higher risk of breast cancer.
 Pregnancy may help protect against breast cancer because it pushes breast cells into their final phase of maturation.

 Hormone replacement therapy after menopause.
-Using hormone therapy with both estrogen and progestin after menopause, often called postmenopausal hormone therapy or hormone replacement therapy, within the past 5 years or for several years increases the risk of breast cancer.
+Using hormone therapy with both estrogen and progestin after menopause, often called hormone replacement therapy, within the past 5 years or for several years increases the risk of breast cancer.
 In fact, the number of new breast cancers diagnosed has dropped substantially as there is now less use of postmenopausal hormone therapy.
 However, women who have taken only estrogen, without previously receiving progestin, for up to 5 years (because they had their uterus removed for other reasons) appear to have a slightly lower risk of breast cancer.

 Oral contraceptives or birth control pills.
 Some studies suggest that oral contraceptives to prevent pregnancy slightly increase the risk of breast cancer, while others have shown no link between the use of oral contraceptives and development of breast cancer.
 Research on this topic is ongoing.

 Race and ethnicity.
 Breast cancer is the most common cancer diagnosis in women, other than skin cancer, regardless of race.
 White women are more likely to develop breast cancer than Black women, but among women younger than 45, the disease is more common in Black women than in White women.
 Black women are also more likely to die from the disease.
 Reasons for survival differences may include differences in biology, other health conditions, and socioeconomic factors affecting access to medical care.